metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

-<a id="nestedatt--spec--defaults--rules--response--route_selectors"></a>
+<a id="nestedatt--spec--defaults--rules--metadata--route_selectors"></a>
-### Nested Schema for `spec.defaults.rules.response.route_selectors`
+### Nested Schema for `spec.defaults.rules.metadata.route_selectors`

 Optional:

 - `hostnames` (List of String) Hostnames defines a set of hostname that should match against the HTTP Host header to select a HTTPRoute to process the requesthttps://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteSpec
-- `matches` (Attributes List) Matches define conditions used for matching the rule against incoming HTTP requests.https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteSpec (see [below for nested schema](#nestedatt--spec--defaults--rules--response--route_selectors--matches))
+- `matches` (Attributes List) Matches define conditions used for matching the rule against incoming HTTP requests.https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteSpec (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--route_selectors--matches))

-<a id="nestedatt--spec--defaults--rules--response--route_selectors--matches"></a>
+<a id="nestedatt--spec--defaults--rules--metadata--route_selectors--matches"></a>
-### Nested Schema for `spec.defaults.rules.response.route_selectors.matches`
+### Nested Schema for `spec.defaults.rules.metadata.route_selectors.matches`

 Optional:

 - `headers` (Attributes List) Headers specifies HTTP request header matchers.
-Multiple match values areANDed together, meaning, a request must match all the specified headersto select the route. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--route_selectors--matches--headers))
+Multiple match values areANDed together, meaning, a request must match all the specified headersto select the route. (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--route_selectors--matches--headers))
 - `method` (String) Method specifies HTTP method matcher.When specified, this route will be matched only if the request has thespecified method.Support: Extended
 - `path` (Attributes) Path specifies a HTTP request path matcher.
-If this field is notspecified, a default prefix match on the '/' path is provided. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--route_selectors--matches--path))
+If this field is notspecified, a default prefix match on the '/' path is provided. (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--route_selectors--matches--path))
 - `query_params` (Attributes List) QueryParams specifies HTTP query parameter matchers.
-Multiple matchvalues are ANDed together, meaning, a request must match all thespecified query parameters to select the route.Support: Extended (see [below for nested schema](#nestedatt--spec--defaults--rules--response--route_selectors--matches--query_params))
+Multiple matchvalues are ANDed together, meaning, a request must match all thespecified query parameters to select the route.Support: Extended (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--route_selectors--matches--query_params))

-<a id="nestedatt--spec--defaults--rules--response--route_selectors--matches--headers"></a>
+<a id="nestedatt--spec--defaults--rules--metadata--route_selectors--matches--headers"></a>
-### Nested Schema for `spec.defaults.rules.response.route_selectors.matches.headers`
+### Nested Schema for `spec.defaults.rules.metadata.route_selectors.matches.headers`

 Required: